odinuv/web/en/apv/walkthrough/database/index.md

 {% endhighlight %}

 ## Summary
 You should now know how to work with relational database.
-There is [much more to come], but so far, you should be able to `SELECT`, `INSERT`, `UPDATE` and `DELETE` data.
+There is [much more to come](todo), but so far, you should be able to `SELECT`, `INSERT`, `UPDATE` and `DELETE` data.
 This is sufficient to create a reasonably working web application.
+Just note that some techniques were not revealed to you yet - be patient and read on!
+If you do not know how to do something (find ID of inserted row, limit the amount of returned results, calculate number of entries...) do not try to come up with your own solution, database systems are widely used for many years and there are tools and procedures how to do these things correctly.
 You should be familiar with general syntax of SQL statements, the common key words, and SQL specific operators (`LIKE`, `IN`).
 Do not be afraid to experiment with your database you can always delete it (and import it again) by using the SQL queries: